status-im/help.status.im/docs/en/using-status/react-and-reply-to-messages.md

 === "Mobile"

-    1. From the tab bar, tap :mobile-messages: Messages.
-    2. Open the chat with the message you want to react to.
+    1. Open the group chat, DM chat or community channel with the message you want to react to.
-    3. Tap the message.
+    2. Long press the message.
-    4. Tap :mobile-reply: **Reply**.
+    3. Tap :mobile-reply: **Reply**.
-    5. Type your reply and tap :mobile-send: **Send**.
+    4. Type your reply and tap :mobile-send: **Send**.

 === "Desktop"

-    1. From the navigation bar, click :desktop-chat: Chat.
-    2. Open the chat with the message you want to react to.
+    1. Open the group chat, DM chat or community channel with the message you want to react to.
-    3. Hover over the message.
+    2. Hover over the message and click :desktop-reply: **Reply**.
-    4. Click :desktop-reply: **Reply**.
-    5. Type your reply and press ++return++.
+    3. Type your reply and press ++return++.

+!!! tip
+    You can reply with text, emojis, images and stickers.

 --8<-- "includes/urls-en.txt"